wesley-jellett/knowledge/README.md

-checking out cedrickchee approach to knowledge retention (I uyse Obsidian).
-Not updated or used by me.
+checking out cedrickchee approach to knowledge retention (I use Obsidian).   **Not updated or used by me**

 # My Knowledge Wiki